 Speaking to older and younger people, you’ll notice that each generation says they were born in the best times.
 An older person might say the days of their childhood were the luckiest because they had no TV or computers and they grew up as if life was an adventure.
 Children of today believe they’re growing up in the best times because of the technology.
 A tree can be found anywhere but not everyone has xBox.

-The truth is that none of us knows anything besides what we, ourselves, experience and as a 52 year old I look back to quite a different childhood to my parents and to my children.
+The truth is that none of us knows anything besides what we, ourselves, experience and as a 52 year old I look back to quite a different childhood to my parents’ and to my children’s childhoods.
 I grew up in the same house in Melbourne that my father grew up in.
-He and I climbed the same trees as children, though the trees were younger and smaller when he climbed them.
-We both rode our bikes around the same neighbourhood, though it was mostly paddocks in his time and we attended the same primary school at the end of our street.
-Most of our neighbours were even the same.
+He and I climbed the same trees as I did.
+We both rode our bikes around the same neighbourhood, though it was mostly paddocks in his time.
+We attended the same primary school at the end of our street.
+Most of our neighbours were even the same people.
 Mum was a country girl and had a different life again.

 Dad was born during the Great Depression, between WW1 and WW2.
 Like everyone else, his parents struggled to put food on the table and life was a huge gamble that didn’t always pay off.
 Dad’s father often brought transients into the house for a meal, a shower and a packed sandwich before they went on their way.
 I knew all about my parents’ childhoods and how lucky I was to be growing up in the 1970s.
 The truth was, though, I didn’t know anything about life outside my street or my family.
-My childhood was obviously better than Mum and Dad’s.
-It’s as if the human world had finally figured out how to live properly and I thought mine was the first generation that was able to enjoy life.
-I mean, who would change the perfection of playing outside, building cubbies, Sunday roasts with extended family and knowing everyone in the neighbourhood by name?
+I thought my childhood was obviously better than Mum and Dad’s because mine was the first generation of children who were free to play outside building cubbies, playing cricket, kicking the footy, climbing trees and riding bikes.
+Weekends were spent with extended family and we knew everyone in our neighbourhood by name.

 My daughters were born in the early to mid 1990s and they have grown through the transition from an active, outdoors childhood to computerised play and the information highway.
 Their generation had a lovely blend of inside and outside, old and new; and it was intriguing, exciting and also a little scary for me to watch the changes.